TaylorHagel/katana_extension_site/technical-docs.md

 ---
 layout: page
-title: Technical Documentation
+title: Katana Chrome Extension - Technical Documentation
 permalink: /readme/
 ---

-# Katana Chrome Extension
+# How does it work?

 > **👋 New User?** Check out [**User Guide**]({{ site.baseurl }}/instructions/) for simple, step-by-step guides on using each tool.
 >